Coco Jones

-Courtney Michaela Ann "Coco" Jones (born January 4, 1998) is an American singer-songwriter and actress.
-Born in Columbia, South Carolina and raised in Lebanon, Tennessee, Jones began auditioning as a child to pursue a career in entertainment.
-She first appeared on the competition series Radio Disney's Next Big Thing (2010–11), which led to her signing with the company's Hollywood Records and being cast in several Disney Channel properties — including the sketch comedy So Random!
-(2011–12) and the sitcom Good Luck Charlie (2012–13).
-She had her breakthrough role as Roxanne "Roxy" Andrews in the 2012 television musical Disney Channel Original Movie Let It Shine, where she co-starred with Tyler James Williams and lent her vocals to the soundtrack for the network.
+Courtney Michaela Ann Jones (born January 4, 1998) is an American singer-songwriter and actress.
+She first appeared on the competition series Radio Disney's Next Big Thing (2010–2011), which led to her signing with the company's Hollywood Records and being cast in several Disney Channel properties — including the sketch comedy So Random!
+(2011–2012) and the sitcom Good Luck Charlie (2012–2013).
+She had her breakthrough role as Roxanne "Roxy" Andrews in the 2012 television musical DCOM Let It Shine, where she co-starred with Tyler James Williams and lent her vocals to the soundtrack for the network.

 She returned to a recording career in 2022, signing with High Standardz and Def Jam Recordings to release the single "ICU" in October of that year.
 The song was her first entry on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA), also winning Best R&B Performance at the 66th Annual Grammy Awards.
 The award was among five total nominations she received at the 66th Annual Grammy Awards—which included a nomination for Best New Artist.
+That same year, she was cast in the starring role for the Peacock drama series Bel-Air (2022–2025).
+Her other accolades include a BET Award and an NAACP Image Award.

 Her debut studio album, Why Not More?
-(2025), moderately entered the Billboard 200 and was met with critical acclaim; its lead single, "Here We Go (Uh Oh)", was nominated for Best R&B Song at the 67th Annual Grammy Awards.
+(2025), moderately entered the Billboard 200 and was met with critical acclaim, earning Jones her second Best R&B Album nomination at the 68th Annual Grammy Awards.
+Its lead single, "Here We Go (Uh Oh)", was also nominated for Best R&B Song at the 67th Annual Grammy Awards.

-That same year, she was cast in the starring role for the Peacock drama series Bel-Air (2022–present).
-Her other accolades include a BET Award and an NAACP Image Award.

 Early life

-Jones was born on January 4, 1998, as the daughter of former NFL player Mike Jones and session vocalist Javonda Jones, and she was raised in Lebanon, Tennessee.
-Her brother, Mike Jones Jr. formerly played football for LSU.
-She has two other younger siblings, a sister Aja and brother Steven.
+Jones was born on January 4, 1998 in Columbia, South Carolina.
+She is the daughter of former NFL player Mike Jones and session vocalist Javonda Jones, and was raised in Lebanon, Tennessee.
+She has three siblings: older brother, Steven, younger brother, Mike Jones Jr., who formerly played football for LSU, and younger sister Aja.

-She performed "America the Beautiful" at her kindergarten graduation.
-At the age of nine, she met with the casting heads for Disney.
-After that, she became an actor and songwriter for the company.
+Jones showed a passion for music at an early age, performing "America the Beautiful" at her kindergarten graduation.
+At the age of nine, she met with the casting heads for Disney and joined the company as an actor and songwriter.